Homework and Families

 Homework sometimes adds a heavy load to children already overburdened with too many outside activities or family responsibilities.
 Parents should consider limiting outside activities, but must also lobby their child's school for reasonable amounts of homework.( See "Homework Bill of Rights" under Downloads/Unpublished Writings)

-A new documentary "Race to Nowhere" asks us to reexamine the stress our middle school and high school students face with over-the-top demands on their time and energy, including excessive homework.
-To learn more about the film, to locate a screening near you, or apply to host your own screening, visit
+The documentaries "Race to Nowhere" and "Beyond Measure" both ask us to reexamine the stress our middle school and high school students face with over-the-top demands on their time and energy, including excessive homework.
+To learn more about the films, to locate a screening near you, or apply to host your own screening, visit www.racetonowhere.com, or www.beyondmeasurefilm.com

 If you are a parent reading this section, I am eager to hear from you.
 When I work with teachers, your stories really help them to understand the dilemmas families face when it comes to homework.